Children breathe 50 percent more air per pound than adults.

 Betz, Salnave, Snowdon, Sunset, Windsor, HomeWorks, Westwood MS, Cheney MS

-East Farms, Otis Orchards, Trent, Trentwood Elementary, East Valley MS
+East Farms, Otis Orchards, Trent, Trentwood, East Valley MS

 Evergreen, Meadow Ridge, Prairie View, Mountainside MS